yoichiH01/MergeLogFiles/README.md

 5. Execute LogMerge.bat with Administor priviledge again wait until execution finish
 6. Merged Logs be generated into "Merge" Folder under subfolders.

+7.If you want to purge "C:\Log", execute CleanLog.bat with Administrator priviledge

+# Disclaimer
+The scripts is not supported by Qlik.
+Please use it on your own risk.

+# License
+This project is provided "AS IS", without any warranty, under the MIT License - see the LICENSE file for details